![]() |

 Lying on the ground nearby is a big new sign that will take the place of the dilapidated current offering.
 Perhaps the Forest Service intends to wait until next spring to set it up.

-| This aged marker is finally being retired | It's mellow going so far |
+This aged marker finally is being retired

 Not far into the walk, some snow appears beside the path, which is okay.
 Farther on, the manzanita have virtually overgrown the trail in places, making it somewhat difficult to find.
 But that's okay, too.

-| Winter is just around the corner | Nearing the top of the saddle |
+Winter is just around the corner

 At the trail high-point I get my first view of the lake.
 Shortly thereafter, I learn what it means to travel on the colder north-facing side of the hill.

-| Snow is encroaching upon the path | Getting closer |
+Snow is encroaching upon the path

 From here the route is totally snow-covered; it is becoming ever more challenging just to keep track of it.
 Eventually I give up and head directly down through the bushes to the lake shore.